rosswilliamsdev/refocus/README.md

 ## ✨ Features

 ### 🕐 **Smart Timer Management**

 - Set custom timer durations for any website (minutes and seconds)
 - Automatic timer activation when visiting managed sites
 - **Tab-aware timing**: Timers pause when you switch tabs and resume when you return
 - Persistent settings across browser sessions

 ### 🛡️ **Focused Experience**

 - **True modal blocking**: When time expires, the entire page becomes inaccessible
-- **No escape routes**: Stop and reset buttons removed to prevent circumvention
+- **No escape routes**: No circumvention of the timers without friction
 - **Mandatory cooldowns**: Enforced break periods before you can browse again
 - Focus-trapped modal that can't be dismissed until action is taken

 ### ⚙️ **Flexible Configuration**

 - **In-modal settings**: Configure both timer and cooldown durations when time expires
 - **Per-site customization**: Different timer and cooldown settings for each website
 - **Persistent preferences**: Your settings are saved and remembered
 - Clean, intuitive interface focused on your goals

 ### 📱 **Intuitive Interface**

 - **Popup interface**: Quick access to current site timer controls
 - **Management page**: Comprehensive view of all managed sites and their timers
 - **Real-time countdown**: See exactly how much time remains